-The relevant steps of the Orchestrator are steps 9-14 as follows:
+The relevant steps of the Orchestrator are steps 9-14 as follows (see Figure 5):

-9. The Orchestrator gets the evidence from the Security Assessment.

-- 10. The Orchestrator gets the assessment result from the Security Assessment. - 11.
+- 9. The Orchestrator gets the evidence from the Security Assessment. - 10.
+The Orchestrator gets the assessment result from the Security Assessment. - 11.
 The Orchestrator posts the assessment result to the Continuous Certification Evaluation for evaluating the result. - 12.
-The Orchestrator posts the checksum of the assessment result for the MEDINA Evidence Trustworthiness Management System. - 13.
-The Orchestrator stores the evidence in the database for evidence. - 14.
-The Orchestrator stores the assessment result in the database for assessment results.
+The Orchestrator posts the checksum of the assessment result to the MEDINA Evidence Trustworthiness Management System. - 13.
+The Orchestrator stores the evidence in the Database for evidence. - 14.
+The Orchestrator stores the assessment result in the Database for assessment results.

-2.1.3.4 MEDINA Evidence Trustworthiness Management System
+2.3.4 MEDINA Evidence Trustworthiness Management System

-Figure 6 shows the sequence diagram of the MEDINA Evidence Trustworthiness Management System.
-The Orchestrator is the only actor to access the system, providing the trustworthy information about evidence and assessment results or checking the previously recorded value in order to check information integrity.
+Figure 6 and Figure 7 show the sequence diagram of the MEDINA Evidence Trustworthiness Management System.
+The Orchestrator is the only MEDINA component with access to it, providing the trustworthy information about evidence and assessment results or checking previously recorded values in order to verify the integrity of information.

-The important components for the MEDINA Evidence Trustworthiness Management System are:
+The MEDINA Evidence Trustworthiness Management System is composed of:

-- The Blockchain client, needed by the Orchestrator to interact with the Blockchain - The Blockchain network with the required Smart Contracts to provide the trustworthy functionality - A Blockchain monitor listening to events from the Smart Contracts - A Blockchain monitor client to consume the information in the Monitor and provide it graphically to auditors
+- Blockchain client, needed by the Orchestrator to interact with the Blockchain. - Blockchain network with the required Smart Contracts, to provide the trustworthy functionality. - Blockchain viewer, listening to events from the Smart Contracts. - Blockchain viewer Client, to consume the information in the Viewer and provide it graphically to auditors. - Automatic verification service, for current and recorded evidence and assessment results automatic validation.

-The sequence of events for recording new data in the MEDINA Evidence Trustworthiness Management System is as follows:
+The sequence of events for storing new data in the MEDINA Evidence Trustworthiness Management System is as follows (see Figure 6):

-- The Orchestrator permanently writes the trustworthy information about evidence or assessment results every time a new evidence or assessment result is received. - Every time new trustworthy information about evidence or assessment results is written in the Blockchain, an event with the information is generated. - As the Blockchain Monitor is permanently listening to the events from the MEDINA Evidence Trustworthiness Management System in Blockchain, it will receive all the Blockchain events. - The monitor client will be subscribed to the interesting events in the Monitor to graphically show the important information.
+- The Orchestrator permanently writes the trustworthy information (hashes) about evidence or assessment results every time a new evidence or assessment result is received. - Every time new trustworthy data about evidence or assessment results is written in the Blockchain, an event with the information is generated. - As the Blockchain viewer is permanently listening to the events from the MEDINA Evidence Trustworthiness Management System in Blockchain, it will receive all the Blockchain events. - The viewer client will be subscribed to the interesting events in the Viewer to graphically show the important information.